Isaifo/Isaifo/README.md

 ### About:
 + I love sports and technology
 + Computer science student at UTFPR 📚
-+ I'm fullstack developer and working as Software QA analyst 💻👩‍
 + I'm looking to collaborate on community📡